-- Competing uses of land (productive agriculture vs subsistence agriculture/residential) - Human settlement tensions- Rural versus Urban - Limited land uses and therefore limited potential to grow. - Unresolved land claims retarding development within Ubuhlebezwe. - Scattered low density rural settlements surrounded by communal grazing and arable land. - Slow progress of land reform in the District. - Proposed Potential Duplex/Simplex development surrounding the town area offering accommodation choices to investors who prefer been located away from the CBD - Revamp/Renovation Of Old Buildings and turning them it useful spaces e.g. de-concentration of residence away from Margaret street and making the street into a fullyfledged commercial activity zone. - O Ubunlebezwe Local Municipality has enquired the services of an implementing agent to handle the process of constructing 150 units of the Community Residential Unit (CRU) facility.
+BUILT Strongthe Weakness 001 ENVIRONMENT Strengths: o Settlement density appears to be associated with accessibility, with higher densities in areas of high accessibility.
+The need for security of tenure and the provision of housing is a high priority in Ubuhlebezwe.
+Some has been earmarked for land reform projects. • • • • • • • • • • • • • • • • • • • es: Competing uses of land (productive agriculture vs subsistence agriculture/residential) Human settlement tensions- Rural versus Urban Limited land uses and therefore limited potential to grow.
+Unresolved land claims retarding development within Ubuhlebezwe.
+Scattered low density rural settlements surrounded by communal grazing and arable land.
+Slow progress of land reform in the District.
+Opportunit ○ ○ ties: Proposed Potential Duplex/Simplex development surrounding the town area offering accommodation choices to investors who prefer been located away from the CBD Revamp/Renovation Of Old Buildings and turning them it useful spaces e.g. de-concentration of residence away from Margaret street and making the street into a fully- fledged commercial activity zone.
+Ubuhlebezwe Local Municipality has enquired the services of an implementing agent to handle the process of constructing 150 units of the Community Residential Unit (CRU) facility.
 It is considered as a need within the urban area in order for more options to housing needs to be available due to the growing number of the working class.

-Threats:

-- Population density decline the further one moves away from the main transport routes.
-Levels of services are generally low, with the majority of residential structures being self-built. - Ubuhlebezwe has abundant land which is privately owned hence the municipality is in a process of a land release programme.
+Threats: ° Population density decline the further one moves away from the main transport routes.
+Levels of services are generally low, with the majority of residential structures being self-built.
+Ubuhlebezwe has abundant land which is privately owned hence the municipality is in a process of a land release programme.
 The challenge is that the municipality will need to access this land for further development.